Dango Ouattara: Lorient

-A youth product of the Burkinabè club Majestic FC, Ouattara joined the reserves of Lorient in 2020.
+A youth product of the Burkinabè club Majestic, Ouattara joined the reserves of Lorient in 2020.
 He signed his first professional contract with the club on 20 May 2021.
-He made his professional debut with Lorient in a 1–1 Ligue 1 tie with Saint-Étienne 8 August 2021.
+He made his professional debut with Lorient in a 1–1 Ligue 1 draw against Saint-Étienne on 8 August 2021.
+He scored his first goal for the club on 20 April 2022, in a 1–0 win against Metz.

-AFC Bournemouth
+Bournemouth

-On 19 January 2023, Premier League club AFC Bournemouth announced the signing of Ouattara on a contract until 2028.
+On 19 January 2023, Ouattara joined Premier League side Bournemouth, signing a contract until 2028.
+He made his debut for the club two days later on 21 January 2023, in a 1–1 draw against Nottingham Forest.
+He scored his first goal for the Cherries on 15 April 2023, a 95th-minute winner in a 3–2 away victory at Tottenham Hotspur.

+On 25 January 2025, Ouattara scored his first professional hat-trick in a 5–0 win over Nottingham Forest in the Premier League.

+Brentford

+On 16 August 2025, Ouattara joined fellow Premier League side Brentford on a five-year contract, with the option of a further year.
+He signed for a club record fee for Brentford, in a deal worth up to £42.5 million.
+On 23 August 2025, he scored on his debut for the club in a 1–0 win against Aston Villa.

 International career

 Ouattara made his professional debut with the Burkina Faso national team in a 0–0 friendly tie with Mauritania on 30 December 2021.
 He scored his first goal for Burkina Faso in their 2021 Africa Cup of Nations quarter-final win against Tunisia.